IAFP Suicide Prevention Screening and Referral Project

 The Idaho Academy of Family Physicians received a grant for a Community Engaged Lifestyle Medicine Project.
 For this project, we designed an intervention to help integrate mental health and suicide prevention screenings into members’ regular interactions with patients.

-This project focuses on suicide prevention for youth in rural Idaho, especially LGBTQ+, Native, and Latinx youth.
-While the intervention targets special youth populations, these resources support mental health care for all members of your patient population.
+This project focused on suicide prevention for youth in rural Idaho, especially LGBTQ+, Native, and Latinx youth.
+While the intervention targeted special youth populations, the resources support mental health care for all members of your patient population.

-We are working in three target communities, Burley, Emmett and Mountain Home, to develop a deliberate suicide screening and referral program.
+We worked in three target communities, Burley, Emmett and Mountain Home, to develop a deliberate suicide screening and referral program.

 Dr. Brian Muir (Burley), Dr. Michael Claussen (Emmett), and Dr. Nicole Aker (Mountain Home) were the pilot physicians for this project.
 Dr. Keith Davis (Shoshone), Dr. Cher Jacobsen (Post Falls), and Dr. Suzanne Allen (Boise) were the board participants.